 Students who are attending courses online with Barton through EduKan may purchase books with financial aid prior to receiving the aid via refund by using an electronic book voucher.
 These vouchers are not automatically produced.
 Rather, the student must contact the business office to request them.
 They are then issued to the student via their student email account.
 The book voucher can then be used with our online vendor to purchase textbooks and supplies.

 Electronic Vouchers for EduKan classes are available to students two weeks prior to the start date of their course and they expire one week following the start date of their course.

 Opt-Out Process for Book Purchases

-Federal Pell-eligible students may opt-out of the book voucher/book promissory note process and receive a portion of their Federal Pell Grant to purchase books.
+Students eligible for Federal Pell Grants and/or Federal Student Loans may opt-out of the book voucher/book promissory note process and receive a portion of their Federal Financial Aid to purchase books.